 Many of the schools we serve support a transitional curriculum rather than a Dual Language approach.
 These schools move early arrivals into English speaking classrooms as soon as they are able to fare well in those settings.
 Some of these schools may decide that in kindergarten, for example, they will teach more of their units of study in writing in their students’ first language, and then, towards the end of the year, they will reteach a couple of units in English.

 In our schools where there is a push-in/pull-out model in place to support English development, the English language teacher and classroom teacher collaborate around units, making language goals together for each reading and writing unit of study.
-Students are expected to do work in all units in English, with the support of one to one work and small group instruction to help scaffold the language.
+Students are expected to do work in all units in English, with the support of one to one work and small group instruction to help scaffold the language acquisition.

 The Project focuses especially on supporting both classroom and non classroom teachers to assess language proficiency.
 Staff developers work closely with these groups of teachers, helping them use both language assessments and ongoing assessments in the classroom to determine students’ needs around learning English.
 Staff developers also give attention to the many other assessments that teachers need to navigate.
 Together, teachers and staff developers consider what general language goals to set for the entire class and which to set for individual students.
-They also collaborate to create literacy goals.

 Staff developers also work with teams in school buildings to design language goals in reading and writing workshops.
 We want to help build social language for our beginning speakers and to help ensure that as students become stronger speakers, we continue to help teachers build curriculum and practice in the classroom that develops more academic language.
 Staff developers work with teachers to design curriculum, methods and structures in the classroom that are suitable for their students and that will ensure that kids not only participate in classroom instruction, acquiring literacy skills, but also learn English.
 Together, staff developers and teachers examine the use of visuals, oral language rehearsal, partnerships, and powerful demonstrations (among other methods) to respond to the linguistic and literacy needs in a classroom.